Date: 14 November, 2014

 The first two days at the NEC see spectrum-spanning models go under the hammer from 2.30pm.

 One of the most exciting lots is a stunning 60-year-old Bentley R-Type Continental Fastback.
 Organisers reckon this could fetch between £800,000 and £900,000.
-For a full list of cars being auctioned and their reserve list check out the Silverstone site.

 5. Trade stands and the Autojumble